 Interface Design Principles

-Sense of Presence – Every website should cultivate a sense of presence in their UX.
+Every website should cultivate a sense of presence in its UX.
 Whether that sense of presence is for a person or organization represented by the website or for a greater community that the user engages with through your website, it is important that your website generate the feeling that the user on it is meeting someone or many other people.

-That sense of presence could be a feeling of meeting others like them, or people who can help them achieve a goal or meet a need they have.
-Feeling presence through a website will enhance their experience and improve the likelihood that they will feel positively about visiting your website.
+That sense of presence could be a feeling of meeting others like them or people who can help them achieve a goal or meet a need they have.
+Feeling presence through a website will enhance their experience and improve the likelihood that they will feel positive about visiting your website.
 Check out this gallery of community websites for some great examples.

 Interactive websites are cool.
 They are unique, and they can be a whole lot of fun to both develop and use.
 The image below from The Marshmallows Company is cute and interactive with purpose.
 The speech bubbles are interactive and help a user navigate the site at the same time.
 Be aware of when interactivity works and dive in when you get the chance to use it appropriately.